Revealed: the Perfect Exercise Routine

 And the good news is there’s a substantial amount of data supporting the idea that moving your body will help you live longer and better.

-JAMA Oncology only recently published an article that shows how important exercise is in fighting cancer and extending life.
+JAMA Oncology only recently published an article that shows how important exercise is in boosting the immune system.
 Their findings showed middle-aged men who participated in cardiovascular exercise showed a much lower rate of both colorectal and lung cancers.